Mid-Missouri Mavericks

-The Mid-Missouri Mavericks are a former minor league baseball team which played in Columbia, Missouri, in the United States.
-The team was a member of the independent Frontier League, and has no association with a Major League Baseball team.
-From 2003 through 2005 the team played at Taylor Stadium, the current home field of the baseball team of University of Missouri.
+The Mid-Missouri Mavericks were a minor league baseball team which played in Columbia, Missouri, in the United States.
+The team was a member of the independent Frontier League, and had no association with a Major League Baseball team.
+From 2003 through 2005 the team played at Taylor Stadium, the home field of the baseball team of University of Missouri.
 The team suspended operations during the 2006 season in order to pursue financing and construction of a new stadium.
 The suspension of operations was subsequently extended through the 2007, 2008 and 2009 seasons after the bankruptcy of the principal owner, Bradley Wendt.

 History

-The Mid-Missouri franchise has had a checkered history in the Frontier League.
+The Mid-Missouri franchise had a checkered history in the Frontier League.
 The team began in Newark, Ohio as the Newark Buffalos.
 The team was sold in 1996 and moved to Kalamazoo, Michigan, becoming the Kalamazoo Kodiaks from 1996 to 1998, never reaching higher than last place in their division.